stac-utils/stac-check/README.md

   --version                Show the version and exit.
   -l, --links              Validate links for format and response.
   -a, --assets             Validate assets for format and response.
-  -r, --recursive INTEGER  Maximum depth to traverse when using recursion.
+  -m, --max-depth INTEGER  Maximum depth to traverse when recursing.
+Omit this
+                           argument to get full recursion.
+Ignored if `recursive == False`.
+  -r, --recursive          Recursively validate all related stac objects.
   --help                   Show this message and exit.
+Show this message and exit.
 ```
 ---
 ### Docker